dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ## Downloading macOS: Legacy OS

-* This method allows you to download OS X 10.7 and newer
+* This method allows you to download much older versions of OS X, currently supporting all Intel versions of OS X(10.4 to current)

 ::: details Grabbing legacy versions of macOS: Offline method(10.10-10.12 Supported)